scmscomb/scmscomb.github.io/index.md

 ## Current schedule

 ### July 2nd, 2020, 16:00 (UTC+8): [Bojan Mohar](https://www.sfu.ca/~mohar/) (Simon Fraser University)
+_**Can the genus of a graph be approximated?**_
 [zoom](https://zoom.com.cn/j/92027452557) (password 121323)

+Abstract: The genus g(G) of a graph G is defined as the minimum genus of a surface in which G can be embedded (drawn without crossings).
+Thomassen proved that it is NP-hard to determine whether g(G) < k, when the graph G and an integer k are given to us as the input.
+Robertson and Seymour (and the speaker) proved that this problem is FPT (fixed-parameter tractable).
+However, it is wide open whether the value of g(G) can be approximated.

+The speaker will give an overview of this problem, describe underlying conjectures, and present a complete solution for the case when the graph is dense.
+The solution uses Szemeredi Regularity Lemma and a result on the genus of quasi-random graphs.

+This is joint work with Yifan Jing.

 ### July 9th, 2020, 10:00 (UTC+8): [Yifan Jing](https://yifanjing.wordpress.com/) (University of Illinois at Urbana-Champaign)
 [zoom](https://zoom.com.cn/j/94081170971) (password 061801)